Al Gore 1988 presidential campaign

 The 1988 presidential campaign of Al Gore, U.S. Senator of Tennessee and former House Representative began on April 11, 1987.
 He campaigned for President of the United States as a Democratic candidate in the 1988 presidential election, against Democratic candidates Joe Biden, Dick Gephardt, Paul Simon, Jesse Jackson, and Michael Dukakis (who eventually won the Democratic nomination).

 Age 39 at the time, Gore was described as the first serious young presidential candidate since John F. Kennedy in 1960.
 He was characterized as a political centrist aligned with many other Southern Democrats.
 Despite eventual defeat, Gore, who came in a third place, was one of the front-runners that year.
-Al Gore, at that time, represented the Southern Democrats and some of the Conservative Democrats in 1980s.
+Gore, at that time, represented the Southern Democrats and some of the Conservative Democrats in 1980s.

 Announcement

 On April 11, 1987, Senator Gore of Tennessee announced his candidacy.
 He stated that he believed he could offer "clearer goals" than the other candidates.

 Gore was further described by The New York Times as:

 solidly built, dark and indisputably handsome.
 He has a powerful sweet tooth but keeps his weight under control by running several miles a day at dawn.
 His stump speaking is erratic, one night spirited and evocative and the next flat and routine.
 He is an indifferent platform joke-teller but can be a raconteur and mimic of some skill in the privacy of his chartered campaign plane.
 National analysts make Senator Gore a long-shot for the Presidential nomination, but many believe he could provide a natural complement for any of the other candidates: a young, attractive, moderate Vice Presidential nominee from the South.
 He currently denies any interest, but he carefully does not reject the idea out of hand.

 At the time of the announcement, Senator Gore was 39 years old, making him the "youngest serious Presidential candidate since John F. Kennedy."